 The Company's cash is in large Canadian financial institutions.
-The Company's receivables consist mainly of mineral property recoveries due from joint venture partners, receivables from related parties for shared expenditures and GST receivable due from the Federal Government of Canada.
-The Company is subject to the risk that its joint venture partners will default on amounts owing for their portion of exploration expenditures (April 30, 2016 - \$Nil).
+The Company's receivables typically consist mainly of mineral property recoveries due from joint venture partners, receivables from related parties for shared expenditures and GST receivable due from the Federal Government of Canada.
+The Company is subject to the risk that its joint venture partners will default on amounts owing for their portion of exploration expenditures (July 31, 2017 - \$Nil).
 Any such amounts defaulted would dilute that partners' interest in the exploration joint venture and would require the Company to pick up the proportionate share of future exploration expenditures.
-As at January 31, 2017, the Company had \$8,298 in outstanding related party receivables; the Company has subsequently received all of this balance.
+As at July 31, 2017, the Company had \$4,115 in outstanding related party receivables; the Company has subsequently received \$2,405 (58.5% of this balance).